IfeoluwaDavid/University-Registration-System-URS/README.md

 All users are required to login to the system in order to access non-generic system functionalities.<br>

 ## Initial Client-Server Setup (URS)
 This system can function with multiple clients and a single server.
-Upon initial set-up, the server should be launched first in order to listen to clients who wish to establish a server connection.
-When a client connects to the client, the system is up and running.
+To setup this system, the server should be launched first in order to listen to clients who wish to establish a server connection.<br>
 ![alt text](https://github.com/IfeoluwaDavid/University-Registration-System-URS/blob/master/demo/initialsetup.PNG)

 ## All users can browse University programs & courses
 After client-server connection, this is the first interface provided to the user.
-Without having to login to the system, users can browse the univeristy faculties, the programs (departments) available in each faculty as well as the courses available in each program.
+Without having to login to the system, users can browse the univeristy faculties, the programs (departments) available in each faculty as well as the courses available in each program.<br>
 ![alt text](https://github.com/IfeoluwaDavid/University-Registration-System-URS/blob/master/demo/browseuniversity.PNG)

 ## User Authentication